 I want to buy NSOs this year:

-One of the major differences between ISOs and NSOs is that you’ll potentially owe taxes twice on NSOs: First, when you exercise them, and again, when it’s time to sell.
+One of the major differences between ISOs and NSOs is that you’ll likely owe taxes twice on NSOs: First, when you exercise them, and again, when it’s time to sell.

 For example, let’s say you want to exercise 10,000 NSOs from your employer for $1 each, for a total cost of $10,000.
 The fair market value of those NSOs is $5 each — either set by a private company’s 409(a) valuation, or by the stock price if it’s a publicly traded company.

-As soon as you exercise those NSOs, you’ll owe income taxes on the assumed profit, in this case, $40,000.
-If you live in New York, this profit is taxed as ordinary income by both the IRS and New York state.
+As soon as you exercise those NSOs, you’ll owe income taxes on the assumed gain, in this case, $40,000.
+If you live in New York, this gain is taxed as ordinary income by both the IRS and New York state.

 I want to sell NSOs that I’ve held for less than 1 year: